S3N4T0R-0X0/BEAR-C2/README.md

 <img width="1276" height="577" alt="6" src="https://github.com/user-attachments/assets/e0232e1c-725e-486d-925d-9172c7dd5c06" />

-The implant maintains a persistent connection to the Discord Gateway to receive operator tasking in near real time, while command results are returned through the Discord API.
-This demonstrates how trusted cloud communication platforms can be leveraged as alternative transport layers for command and control.
+The Discord communication layer uses two Discord bots connected through the same Discord channel.
+One bot is connected to the C2 server, while the second bot is assigned to the payload.
+The two bots communicate through the shared Discord channel, allowing tasking and communication between the C2 server and payload through Discord.

-The objective is to provide a realistic environment for studying cloud-based communication patterns and to emphasize behavioral detection over destination-based detection.
+Since Discord does not allow bots to directly communicate with other bots, using a shared channel provides the communication path between the two sides.

 <img width="1276" height="585" alt="New Project(1)" src="https://github.com/user-attachments/assets/a70ee95a-2850-43b7-804c-0fc1f6f0c74a" />